CENL-Network-Group-AI/awesome-list/README.md

   - Machine Learning and the Dewey Decimal ([conference presentation](https://nkos-eu.github.io/2019/content/NKOS2019-presentation-wetjen.pdf), NKOS 2019; [conference paper](http://library.ifla.org/id/eprint/2216), IFLA WLIC 2018)
   - [NoTraM - Norwegian Transformer Model](https://github.com/NBAiLab/notram), a transformer-based model for the Norwegian language
 - Helsinki Central Library Oodi:  [Headai](https://medium.com/headai-customer-stories/customer-story-oodi-1d1ef2554bb6), a virtual information assistant
+- National Library of Scotland:
+  - [From bridges to maps](https://data.nls.uk/projects/artist-in-residence/) using Generative Adversarial Networks (GANs) with the Library’s digitised material
+  - [Computer Vision on Chapbooks](https://data.nls.uk/projects/the-national-librarians-research-fellowship-in-digital-scholarship/) Studying the illustrations in a dataset of digitised chapbooks with the assistance of machine vision

 ### Tools and services
 - [Transkribus](https://readcoop.eu/transkribus/): a platform for the transcription, recognition and searching of historical documents